Check out the Free Resource Library for planner-related printable PDF’s and digital products.

 - The weekly bootcamp also provides space to:

-- Schedule in the tasks each day of the week (via time blocking)
+- Schedule the tasks into each day of the week (via time blocking)

 - Track your habits